The Douglas lemma for von Neumann algebras and some applications: Applications

-\begin{lemma} Let $A$ be an operator in a von Neumann algebra $\mathscr{R}$.
-Then the left ideal $\mathscr{R}A$ is weak-operator closed if and only if $0$ is an isolated point in the spectrum of $A^*A$ (and hence, $\sqrt{A^*A}$). \end{lemma} \begin{proof} If $A = 0$, the conclusion is straightforward.
-So we may assume that $A \ne 0$ and thus $\{0\}$ is a proper subset of the spectrum of the positive operator $A^*A$.
+\begin{lemma} \textsl{ Let $A$ be an operator in a von Neumann algebra $\mathscr{R}$.
+Then the left ideal $\mathscr{R}A$ is weak-operator closed if and only if $0$ is an isolated point in the spectrum of $A^*A$. } \end{lemma} \begin{proof} If $A = 0$, the conclusion is straightforward.
+So we may assume that $A \ne 0$.

 If $\mathscr{R}A$ is weak-operator closed, there is a unique projection $E$ in $\mathscr{R}$ such that $\mathscr{R}A = \mathscr{R}E$.
 From Lemma \ref{lem:left ideal}, there are $\mu, \lambda > 0$ such that $\mu^2 E \le A^*A \le \lambda^2 E$.
 This tells us that the spectrum of $A^*A$ is contained in $\{0\} \cup [\mu, \lambda]$ which implies that $0$ is an isolated point in the spectrum of $A^*A$.